jeffprestes/drex-starlight/zapps/Escrow/starlight-register-ecdh-keys/README.md

 ## Usage

+Check the ABI referencies in register.js and query.js.
-Adjust .env file and index.js with RPC Url data, EscrowShield contract, sender, receipient addresses.
+Also, adjust .env file with RPC Url data, EscrowShield contract, sender, receipient addresses parameters.
 Then:

 ### To generate and register new Public Key